mentlsve/CarND-Vehicle-Detection/writeup.md

 #### Data preparation

-The dataset is alredy pretty balanced with 8792 car images and 8968 non-car images.
+The dataset is already pretty balanced with 8792 car images and 8968 non-car images.
 The other relevant preparation steps happen in the function `prepare_data()` which
 * extracts the feature vector for every image
 * normalizes across all features using `sklearn.preprocessing.StandardScaler`
 * creates the corresponding labels.
 A car image is assigned the label 1, a non-car image is assigned the label 2